 - Students who were dropped for not showing up for the first class meeting feel they have priority to be re-added.
 They do not.
 They must go through the regular Drop/Add procedures.

 - Non-registered students attend classes because seats are available.
 They later ask the instructor for permission to add the classes.
 Instructors should tell these students that they must go through the standard Drop/Add procedure.
 Instructors should not give these students notes nor let them continue to attend classes after Drop/Add.

 - Students enter classes after the first day and do not fill out eligibility slips or get syllabi.
 It is the instructor's responsibility to get eligibility slips from every student and give each student a syllabus.
 Additionally, eligibility of students adding the course late must be done quickly and may be checked using the roster and student number.

 - FAMU co-op students often assume they are registered through FAMU.
 They are not.
 They must see the Program Assistant on the fourth day of class to obtain a Drop/Add form.
 The names of these students usually will not appear on the class rosters until mid-term.
 The Program Assistant will notify instructors when these students complete their registration.

 Top of Page

 Graduate Teaching Assistants teaching classes in which they have primary responsibility (solo) will be listed with the registrar as the instructor of record.
-TAs will be able to download rosters and send class e-mail through Secure Applications on BlackBoard.
+TAs will be able to download rosters and send class e-mail through Secure Applications on Student Central.
 It is the TA's responsibility to keep track or current registration for their assigned course through this application.
 TAs should inform the Coordinator for GTAs if there is an error on the instructor of record listing after the first day of classes.

 Top of Page